JulioJu/medicalCentre/README.md

     of children class like in `patient-form.dynamic-form.component.ts`.
     Genericity declared like `abstract class myCl <T extends IAbstract>` add nothing (furthermore I've seen some false positive with `tsc`).
+* At url `/*/patient-form/:id`, if the birthday field contains not a date, we have an error in console:
+    « Deprecation warning: value provided is not in a recognized RFC2822 or ISO format. moment construction falls back to js Date()… + » No solution to avoid found this console.error()